 - ½ cup asparagus trimmed

-- ½ cup red pepper diced
+- ½ cup bell pepper diced, red, yellow or orange

 - ½ cup petite peas